Zcharpay/Margin-Improvement/README.md

 * dashgmpermonth: dataframe, intended to provide data on gross margin per month for actual, forecast, promise and other user-selected scenarios.
 This data is used for charts and tables.
 * dashgmcum: dataframe, cumulative expression of dashgmpermonth
 * dashgmpermonth_acty: dataframe, gross margin per month broken down by activity for actual, forecast, promise.
+* dashgmdeltamonth: dataframe, same as dashgmpermonth but expresses as delta GM.